szelongq/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+HeRon shows an error message.

       Use case resumes at step 2.